About

 I’ve always been fascinated by the past.

-I majored in history as an undergraduate at the University of Alberta, and did a master’s degree in English literature at the University of British Columbia.
-My thesis was on the novels of the Victorian writer, Thomas Hardy.
-In Edmonton, I worked as an editor at a feminist magazine and as a researcher at the Royal Alberta Museum.
+I was born in Edmonton, Alberta, where my dad was a professional hockey player, and where I inherited a love of reading from my mother.
+I received a B.A. in history from the University of Alberta, and an M.A. in English literature from the University of British Columbia.
+In Edmonton, I worked as an editor at a feminist magazine, Branching Out, and as a researcher at the Royal Alberta Museum, where I became fascinated by archaeology.

 DSC01555